Installing SeaweedFS on Linux

 Start SeaweedFS as a Systemd Service

-Create the systemd service file (S3 server)
+Create the systemd service file (S3 server):

 sudo nano /etc/systemd/system/seaweedfs.service

-Example systemd unit
+Example systemd unit:

 [Unit]